-- Get help as quickly as possible.
+• Get help as quickly as possible.
 Call 911 for help or go to the nearest emergency room or hospital.
 Call for an ambulance if you need it.
 You do not need to get approval or a referral first from your PCP.
 You do not need to use a network doctor.
-Our plan covers emergency care worldwide.
+You may get covered emergency medical care whenever you need it, anywhere in the United States or its territories, and from any provider with an appropriate state license even if they are not part of our network Our plan covers emergency care worldwide.
 Please contact customer service for more information about emergency care coverage outside of the United States.
-For more information about covered emergency medical care, see the Medical Benefits Chart in Chapter 4. - As soon as possible, make sure that our plan has been told about your emergency.
+For more information about covered emergency medical care, see the Medical Benefits Chart in Chapter 4.

+• As soon as possible, make sure that our plan has been told about your emergency.
 We need to follow up on your emergency care.
 You or someone else should call to tell us about your emergency care, usually within 48 hours.
-Please contact customer service at (505) 923-6060 or 1-800-797-5343 (TTY 711).
+Please contact customer service at (505) 923-5600 or 1-888-275-7737 (TTY 711).
 Hours are 8 a.m. to 8 p.m., seven days a week (except holidays) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30.